Murders of Stanislav Markelov and Anastasia Baburova

 On 19 January 2009, two Russian journalists, Anastasia Baburova and Stanislav Markelov, were shot and killed by members of the neo-Nazi organization Battle Organization of Russian Nationalists.
 Baburova became the fourth Novaya Gazeta journalist to be killed since 2000.

 Murder

-Stanislav Markelov was shot to death on 19 January 2009 while leaving a news conference in Moscow less than 1/2 mi from the Kremlin; he was 34.
+Stanislav Markelov was shot to death on 19 January 2009 on Prechistenka street while leaving a news conference in Moscow less than 1/2 mi from the Kremlin; he was 34.
 Anastasia Baburova, a journalist for Novaya Gazeta who tried to come to Markelov's assistance, was also shot and killed in the attack.
 The weapon used in the shooting was a Browning 1910 pistol.

 At first it was reported that Baburova had been wounded in an attempt to detain Markelov's killer, but later Russian law enforcement authorities declared that Baburova was shot in the back of the head.
 Baburova died a few hours after the attack at a Moscow hospital.